aslotte/aslotte.github.io/_posts/2020-02-08-migrate-to-net-core-configuration.md

 }
 ```

- 2. Configuration values are now retrieved by `Section:Key`
+#### 3.2 Configuration values are now retrieved by `Section:Key`

+As you are using sections, you'll have to make sure to update any reference to a configuration value so that it is prefixed with the section name.
+This can be easy to forget, especially if you're for example using a tool such as Octopus to transform your configuration before deployment.

+### 4. Leverage strongly typed configuration classes

+###